grafana/loki/docs/sources/send-data/alloy/examples/alloy-kafka-logs.md

 ## Scenario

-In this scenario, we have a microservices application called the Carnivourse Greenhouse.
+In this scenario, we have a microservices application called the Carnivorous Greenhouse.
 This application consists of the following services:

-- **User Service:** Mangages user data and authentication for the application.
+- **User Service:** Manages user data and authentication for the application.
 Such as creating users and logging in.
-- **plant Service:** Manges the creation of new plants and updates other services when a new plant is created.
 - **Simulation Service:** Generates sensor data for each plant.
 - **Websocket Service:** Manages the websocket connections for the application.
 - **Bug Service:** A service that when enabled, randomly causes services to fail and generate additional logs.